matiasluduena23/result-summary-component.github.io/README.md

 ### Useful resources

 I used the kevin powell video to make a perfect circle of the result card.
-He is a great teacher its channel [Kevin Powell](https://www.youtube.com/@KevinPowell)
+He is a great teacher.
+It's channel [Kevin Powell](https://www.youtube.com/@KevinPowell)

 ## Author